sleekEagle/camstrm/README.md

 ## how to use
 1. git clone https://github.com/sleekEagle/camstrm.git
 2. turn on the Android device
-3. Turn on developer options and USB debugging (also WiFi debugging if you are using it over WiFi) on the Android device
+3. turn on the camstrm app on the phone/android device
-4. establish connection over ADB (USB or WiFi)
-5. make sure the TCP port number on both the Android app and the python3 script are the same.
+4. use the IP address shown in the mobile phone on the python code

 ## Options
 Help